The Golden Ass: Overview

 The text is a precursor to the literary genre of the episodic picaresque novel, in which Francisco de Quevedo, François Rabelais, Giovanni Boccaccio, Miguel de Cervantes, Voltaire, Daniel Defoe and many others have followed.
 It is an imaginative, irreverent, and amusing work that relates the ludicrous adventures of one Lucius, a virile young man who is obsessed with magic.
 Finding himself in Thessaly, the "birthplace of magic," Lucius eagerly seeks an opportunity to see magic being used.
 His overenthusiasm leads to his accidental transformation into an ass.
 In this guise, Lucius, a member of the Roman country aristocracy, is forced to witness and share the miseries of slaves and destitute freemen who are reduced, like Lucius, to being little more than beasts of burden by their exploitation at the hands of wealthy landowners.

 The Golden Ass is the only surviving work of literature from the ancient Greco-Roman world to examine, from a first-hand perspective, the abhorrent condition of the lower classes.
 Yet despite its serious subject matter, the novel remains imaginative, witty, and often sexually explicit.
 Numerous amusing stories, many of which seem to be based on actual folk tales, with their ordinary themes of simple-minded husbands, adulterous wives, and clever lovers, as well as the magical transformations that characterize the entire novel, are included within the main narrative.
 The longest of these inclusions is the tale of Cupid and Psyche, encountered here for the first but not the last time in Western literature.

 Style

 Apuleius' style is innovative, mannered, baroque and exuberant, a far cry from the more sedate Latinity familiar from the schoolroom.
 In the introduction to his translation of The Golden Ass, Jack Lindsay writes:

 Lindsay's own version is: "She was lewd and crude, a toper and a groper, a nagging hag of a fool of a mule."

 Sarah Ruden's recent translation is: "A fiend in a fight but not very bright, hot for a crotch, wine-botched, rather die than let a whim pass by—that was her."

 Apuleius' vocabulary is often eccentric and includes some archaic words.
-However, S. J. Harrison argues that some archaisms of syntax in the transmitted text may be the result of textual corruption.
+S. J. Harrison argues that some archaisms of syntax in the transmitted text may be the result of textual corruption.